Annual Review of New Criminal Justice Legislation

 Increasing Security for Judges and Juries

 The Legislature enacted two measures to increase security for judges and their families.
-First, it passed the New York State Judicial Security Act, which permits judges or former judges to request that personal information about themselves or family members be removed from the internet and other medium.
+First, it passed the New York State Judicial Security Act, which permits judges or former judges to request that personal information about themselves or family members be removed from the internet and other media.
 Such information includes home addresses, unlisted telephone numbers, cell phone numbers, email addresses, license plate numbers, identity of children under the age of 18, etc. The act would also restrict businesses and other entities in possession of such information from sharing it.[1]

 This provision was in response to an increase in the number of judges around the country being threatened, stalked and even assaulted.
 In July 2020, in New Jersey, a federal judge watched as her son was murdered and her husband shot by an angry litigant in her home.